- 06 Apr 2022

 Full data processor

-This utilises all of the data fields in the user, content, and interactions data, including the free text fields of the user and content data.
-The free text fields are passed through the Natural Language Processing pipeline where the text is cleaned and then converted to a matrix of TF-IDF features.
+This utilises all the data fields in the user, content, and the interactions data including the free text fields of the user and content data.
+The free text fields are passed through the Natural Language Processing pipeline where the text is cleaned, lemmatised (if possible) and then converted to a matrix of TF-IDF features.
 The data sets are then transformed into a compatible form so that these can be consumed for subsequent processing.

-Depending on the recommendation mode selected, either the Matrix factorisation (which is a subclass of the collaborative filtering approach) or the content-based filtering approach is used for building the machine learning model for recommendations.
-The class of the modelling algorithm used is implemented via the LightFM library, and is described in Maciej Kula, 2015.
+Depending on the recommendation mode selected by the Site Administrator, either the matrix factorisation (which is a sub-class of the collaborative filtering approach) or the content-based filtering approach is used for building the machine learning model for recommendations.

 Content-based filtering model

-If the service is running in the Partial hybrid or the Full hybrid modes, the content-based filtering algorithm is used to build the model.
+If the administrator selects the partial hybrid or the full hybrid modes, the content-based filtering algorithm is used to build the model.
 The data input for this algorithm includes users' and items' metadata.
-The final model is built using the tuned set of these hyper-parameters from the previous stage.
-Note that this algorithm accepts data from either of the Partial data processor and Full data processor blocks, which means it can accept and use the processed Natural Language Processed data as well.
+The class of the modelling algorithm used is implemented via the LightFM library and is described in Maciej Kula, 2015.
+Again the hyper-parameters are tuned using the past interactions of the users with the content and the provided metadata of the users and the content.
+After which the final model is built using the tuned set of these hyper-parameters.
+Note that this algorithm accepts data from either of the Partial data processor and Full data processor blocks which means it can accept and use the processed Natural Language Processed data as well.

-The returned similar content is sorted in descending order by the cosine similarity score of each content item with the given content.
+The amount of similar content produced for each content type can be set by navigating to Quick-access menu > Plugins > Machine learning settings > Recommender engine.
+The content is sorted in descending order by the cosine similarity score of each item with the given content.

+The amount of recommended content for each user is also determined by the Site Administrator's settings.
 The recommended content for each user is sorted in descending order by the prediction score.
-The prediction scores (or rankings) themselves are not interpretable; they are simply a means of ranking the items.
+The prediction scores (or rankings) themselves are not interpretable, they are simply a means of ranking the items.
 The order of the prediction scores is important though - content with higher prediction scores is more likely to be of interest to the user than content with lower prediction scores.